Back to list

 And David killed Goliath, and God gave him kingship and wisdom.
 (2:251)

-This is one of the Quran’s most important Davidic redistributions.
-Al-Baqara does not need David as the singer of psalms, nor as the repentant judge, nor as the maker of armor.
+This is one of the Quran’s most important redistributions of David (peace be upon him).
+Al-Baqara does not need David (peace be upon him) as the reciter of the Zabur, nor as the repentant judge, nor as the maker of armor.
 It needs him as the one through whom kingship emerges after reduction.
-He enters not at the level of inherited majesty, but at the point where the small band has already been sifted and human calculations have already been humiliated.
+He enters not at the level of inherited majesty, but at the point where the small band has already been sifted and human calculations have already been humbled.

 But al-Baqara does not stop there.
-Earlier in the surah, Solomon appears in a passage of altogether different gravity.
+Earlier in the surah, Solomon (peace be upon him) appears in a passage of altogether different gravity.
 The context is those who claim to follow the Book but practice something that inverts its very purpose:

 ﴿وَاتَّبَعُوا مَا تَتْلُو الشَّيَاطِينُ عَلَىٰ مُلْكِ سُلَيْمَانَ ۖ وَمَا كَفَرَ سُلَيْمَانُ وَلَـٰكِنَّ الشَّيَاطِينَ كَفَرُوا﴾